AlensAleksandrs/Indrikis.app/README.md

 ## License

-This template is licensed under the terms of the GPL-3 Open Source license and is available for free.
-Learn more in the license file found within the repository!
+This software is proprietary and all rights are reserved.
+It is not licensed under any open source license and may not be copied, modified, or distributed without explicit permission from the copyright holder.
+For details, see the LICENSE file in this repository.

 ## Links